Culture of Kyrgyzstan: Textiles

 Traditionally manufactured felt carpets are one of the foremost arts of the Kyrgyz people and an integral part of their cultural heritage.
 Originally made by nomadic farming tribes to be used as building material for, and decoration of, their movable dwellings, the yurt, Kyrgyz women still produce a wide range of textiles, mostly from the wool of local sheep.
-Ancient patterns are nowadays adapted to the tourist and export market, but it is still a living tradition, in that most houses contain hand-made carpets or felt rugs, most widely known are the shyrdak and the ala kiyiz manufacturing style, also giving the carpets there name.
+Ancient patterns are nowadays adapted to the tourist and export market, but it is still a living tradition, in that most houses contain hand-made carpets or felt rugs, most widely known are the shyrdak and the ala kiyiz manufacturing style, also giving the carpets their name.
 Felt shyrdak cushions are usually made in shadow-pairs, these are seen on every chair, padding the seat.
 In present days the felt carpets are made by hand in two provinces of Kyrgyzstan: Naryn and Issyk-kul.

 Tush kiyiz are large, elaborately embroidered wall hangings, traditionally made in Kyrgyzstan and Kazakhstan, by elder women to commemorate the marriage of a son or daughter.

 Kalpaks are the Kyrgyz national hat, also almost always made of felt.

 Colors and designs are chosen to symbolize Kyrgyz traditions and rural life.
 Flowers, plants, animals, stylized horns, national designs, and emblems of Kyrgyz life are often found in these ornate and colorful embroideries.
 Designs are sometimes dated and signed by the artist upon completion of the work, which may take years to finish.
 The tush kiyiz is hung in the yurt, over the marriage bed of the couple, and symbolize their pride in their Kyrgyz tradition.